pitt-cdm/2019spring/_plans/lesson-07.md

 If you have changes to suggest, please share them as comments on that [Google doc](http://bit.ly/cdm2017fall), to make sure we can all see it.

 ### Studio

-Spend the rest of the time working on your projects.
-I'll float around, and if I seem to be busy, check with your groupmates while you're waiting: chances are, someone will have a way to help.
+**Spend the rest of the time working on your projects.** I'll float around, and if I seem to be busy, check with your groupmates while you're waiting: chances are, someone will have a way to help.

+EXT: If you finish early,

+(a) Have you also finished your reflection / artists' statement?
+Does it reference the shared criteria and your goals?
+Have you made the case that you're meeting any of the aspirational goals?
+(b) Call me over; maybe there's another level of ambition you can unlock, perhaps on a new git branch.
+Perhaps branching *is* the new level of ambition.
+(c) See if anyone else needs help!
+You seem to be good at this.
+At the very least, if two people finish early, you can exchange ideas and get feedback on your draft.
+(d) If you somehow got through all of that and aren't sure what to do next, get a head start on the audio unit (see below) by reading the [Audacity tour guide](http://manual.audacityteam.org/index.html#using).

 ## For Next Time